-Below is a list of some major holidays and special occasions, along with knitting and crochet patterns that are appropriate for each.
-The goal is to provide a wide variety of different patterns, including some that work for each of the above goals.
+Below is a list of some major holidays and special occasions, along with craft project ideas that are appropriate for each.
+The goal is to provide a wide variety of different tutorials and patterns, including some that work for each of the above goals.

 We hope you’ll find patterns that suit whichever occasion you want to craft for next!

 If there’s any occasion that universally compels knitters and crocheters to make something new, it’s a baby shower.
 I’ve heard countless stories of women who hadn’t knitted or crocheted in years, but their interest in their craft was revived due to the imminent arrival of a new baby.

 For those of you who want to make something beautiful for a sweet new arrival, we offer this selection of baby patterns.

 In the USA and in many other countries around the world, Christmas is one of the major gift-giving holidays that occurs.
 Some crafters love to make their Christmas gifts, while others don’t bother after having been burned in the past by unappreciative or negligent handmade gift recipients.

 If you’re among the first group of crafters, we hope you’ll consider using the Christmas patterns we’ve shared, if any are suitable for your needs when making Christmas gifts for your family, friends, neighbors and colleagues.
 Even if you aren’t planning to make any of your gifts this year, we hope you’ll enjoy the patterns for making your own lovely Christmas decorations, holiday table settings, and attire.